India’s Energy Scenario & Coal

 Production and Growth

-Two of the subsidiary companies of CIL South Eastern Coalfields Limited and Mahanadi Coalfields Limited are in the elite club of 100 MTs coal producing companies which number only a few worldwide.
+Two of the subsidiary companies of CIL viz.
+South Eastern Coalfields Limited and Mahanadi Coalfields Limited are in the elite club of 100 MTs coal producing companies.

 Acquiring assets abroad

-- Introduced e-auction for selling coal to any consumer from any location in a transparent manner.
+- Introduction of E-auction for selling coal to any consumer from any location in transparent manner

 - Introduced Integrity Pact in High Value Procurement.